pitchmuc/aepp/docs/flowservice.md

 Arguments:
 * flowSpecId : REQUIRED : The flow ID spec to be checked

+#### getUPSFlows
+Returns the flows that are uploading data from datasets to UPS.\
+Retuns a list of flows.\
+Arguments:
+* resolveSourceDataset : OPTIONAL : Use the catalog API to resolve the name of the dataset used in that Flow.\
+    Adding attributes in the flow "datasetName" and "datasetId".
+Adding "unknown" for unresolved datasetName.

+#### getUISFlows
+Returns the flows that are uploading data from dataset to UIS.\
+Returns a list of flows\
+Arguments:
+* resolveSourceDataset : OPTIONAL : Use the catalog API to resolve the name of the dataset used in that Flow\
+  Adding attributes in the flow "datasetName" and "datasetId".
+Adding "unknown" for unresolved datasetName.

+#### getUPSFlow
+Return the UPS Flow for a specific dataset ID or name.\
+Required at least a datasetId or datasetName.\
+Argument:
+* datasetId : OPTIONAL : datasetId to check
+* datasetName : OPTIONAL : dataset name to check

+#### getUISFlow
+Return the UIS Flow for a specific dataset ID or name.\
+Required at least a datasetId or datasetName.\
+Argument:
+* datasetId : OPTIONAL : datasetId to check
+* datasetName : OPTIONAL : dataset name to check

+#### getUPSFlowRuns
+Returns a list of UPS runs for a specific dataset.
+You can also refine by state.\
+Required at least a datasetId or datasetName.\
+Arguments:
+* datasetId : OPTIONAL : datasetId to check
+* datasetName : OPTIONAL : dataset name to check
+* state : OPTIONAL : the state of the flow runs (possible values : "failed","success")

+#### getUISFlowRuns
+Returns a list of UIS runs for a specific dataset.
+You can also refine by state.\
+Required at least a datasetId or datasetName.\
+Arguments:
+* datasetId : OPTIONAL : datasetId to check
+* datasetName : OPTIONAL : dataset name to check
+* state : OPTIONAL : the state of the flow runs (possible values : "failed","success")

 #### getRuns
 Returns the list of runs.
 Runs are instances of a flow execution.\